ingo/ingo.github.io/_recipes/chicken_kataifi_schnitzel_with_schug_tehina.md

 ### Notes

-**Swap option:** Canola oil, peanut oil, safflower oil and vegetable oil can all work, but I would not use avocado oil.
+- Swap option: Canola oil, peanut oil, safflower oil and vegetable oil can all work, but I would not use avocado oil.

-**Special equipment:** Food processor.